 Yes, the platform allows for reading data.
 In regards to sending data (push), there are a few methods of doing this but the most common is to use

-long-polling method for HTTP Data API, the
+long-polling method for HTTP Data API or the

-observe method for CoAP API.
+wait RPC.
 These methods are covered under each API's documentation.

 Here is an example of reading data.